 It is also federally illegal to transfer or possess long gun ammo to anyone under 18 and handgun ammo to anyone under 21.
 “Armor-piercing” handgun bullets are also restricted by federal law.
 These are also the same restrictions that federally regulate gun ownership.

-Beginning July 1, 2019, gun owners in California will have to submit to a background check at a licensed dealer to buy ammo.
-The background check will cost $1 per transaction.
+Since July 1, 2019, gun owners in California have had to submit to a background check at a licensed dealer to buy ammo.
+The background check costs $1 per transaction.
 The dealer is then required to keep a record of the buyer’s name, birthday and address, as well as report the purchase to the California Department of Justice which will maintain a database of ammo sales.

 California gun stores have seen a sharp increase in ammo purchases, with some buyers purchasing 1,000 rounds at a time.

 Six-time Olympic medalist, Kim Rhode, along with the California Rifle and Pistol Association filed a lawsuit against California in April 2018.
 Rhode says, “These regulations essentially prevent me from being able to stay qualified and not only hurt my skill but jeopardize the United States’ representation at the Olympic Games.”
 Kim lives in California and goes through thousands of rounds of ammo a week.
-A hearing for the lawsuit is set for November 15, 2019.
+Ultimately, a federal court ruled in her favor.